Treasury Department Extends Application Deadline to July 6

 The 75-minute webinar, “An Overview of the Emergency Capital Investment Program,” will take place on Monday, May 24, beginning at 3 p.m.
 Eastern.

-Registration for the webinar is now open online (opens new window).
-Participants may submit questions in advance by email at firstname.lastname@example.org.
+Registration for the webinar is now open online (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
+Participants may submit questions in advance by email at email@example.com.
 Questions submitted by May 18 will receive priority.

 Eligible credit unions interested in applying for the Emergency Capital Investment Program now have until July 6 to submit their applications.